emosl/ChicasUnicornio/GDD.md

 ### **Gameplay**

 The goal of the game is for Toby, the protagonist, to make his way back to his family of pegasus; starting from a mule.
 In order to do this he must navigate through five different levels and defeat an enemy at the end of each.
 If he succeeds, he will evolve into a new character as he levels up.
 He must  transform from a mule to a donkey, to a horse, to a unicorn, and finally to a pegasus all while being chased by his enemies.
 While navigating through each level, the player must collect items such as gems, fruit and weapons, as well as overcome obstacles such as spikes, lava and pools of poison, in order to gather enough materials to eventually defeat the enemy.
-The player must create a strategy to succesfully use the items collected and the path taken to achieve the most points at the end of the level, in order to be ranked as a top pegasus. git
+The player must create a strategy to succesfully use the items collected and the path taken to achieve the most points at the end of the level, in order to be ranked as a top pegasus.

 ### **Mindset**

 What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
 How do you intend to provoke those emotions?